nikerocker/Add-NewProductApp/README.md

 *Apollo: is a family of JavaScript libraries that makes it easier to work with GraphQL.
 *Polaris: is Shopify’s React component library and design system.

-Screenshot-1: Entering the information about the new product
+Screenshot-1: Entering the information about the new product.
 <img src="https://github.com/nikerocker/Add-NewProductApp/blob/main/Screenshots/1.png" alt="Demo">

 Screenshot-2: The app is installed in the shopify environment.
 <img src="https://github.com/nikerocker/Add-NewProductApp/blob/main/Screenshots/2.png" alt="Demo">

-Screenshot-3: Here
+Screenshot-3: The new product is created with the information provided.(1)
 <img src="https://github.com/nikerocker/Add-NewProductApp/blob/main/Screenshots/3.png" alt="Demo">

+Screenshot-4: The new product is created with the information provided.(2)
 <img src="https://github.com/nikerocker/Add-NewProductApp/blob/main/Screenshots/4.png" alt="Demo">